-- 7.2.6.
-Furthermore, the policy refers to the detailed settlement areas defining the extent to which LP:SP Policy 3 will apply in terms of infill, rounding off and previously developed land development. - 7.2.7.
-In identifying the settlements in which the infill policy applies, reference is made to paragraph 1.64 of the LP:SP which explains that 'development would be expected to focus upon meeting local need and supporting the sustainability of smaller communities' and that 'Development should be of a scale and nature appropriate to the character, role and needs of the local community.' - 7.2.8.
-Portreath: contains the majority of the population and provides the core of the facilities and services for the Parish; Bridge is a small settlement situated on the approach into Portreath from the Redruth direction and contains a grouping of dwellings and a public house;

-Porthtowan is located to the northern edge of the Parish, with the predominance of the village within the adjoining St Agnes Parish boundary, which has its own NDP and settlement boundary for this village.
-Due to the overlap of the settlement into our Parish, and the wider services and facilities the village contains, a small grouping of dwellings are identified as a settlement area within this NDP
+- 7.2.6 Furthermore, the policy refers to the detailed settlement boundaries defining the extent to which the infill, rounding off and previously developed land development for which LP:SP Policy 3 will apply.
+These are provided on Figures 5 to 8. - 7.2.7 In identifying the settlements in which the infill policy applies, reference is made to paragraph 1.64 of the LP:SP which explains that 'development would be expected to focus upon meeting local need and supporting the sustainability of smaller communities' and that 'Development should be of a scale and nature appropriate to the character, role and needs of the local community.' - 7.2.8 In the case of Portreath Parish there are three settlements that are considered to provide elements of sustainability due to their scale, relationship and interaction with each other as shown in Figure 1 on page 4 and in more detail on Figures 5 to 8 over the subsequent pages. - 7.2.9 Portreath: contains the majority of the population and provides the core of the facilities and services for the Parish; Bridge is a small settlement situated on the approach into Portreath from the Redruth direction and contains a grouping of dwellings and a public house; - Porthtowan is located to the northern edge of the Parish, with the predominance of the village within the adjoining St Agnes Parish boundary, which has its own NDP and settlement boundary for this village.
+Due to the overlap of the settlement into our Parish, and the wider services and facilities the village contains, a small grouping of dwellings are identified as a settlement boundary within this NDP